UdayGajul/Production-and-Payroll-Management-System-PMS/README.md

   pip install pillow
 ```

 Make sure you have pip installed on your system.
-If you don't have it, you can install it by following the instructions - https://pip.pypa.io/en/stable/installation/
+If you don't have it, you can install it by following the instructions [here](https://pip.pypa.io/en/stable/installation/).
 ## Used By

 This project is used by the following company:

 - Gajul Fabrics

+## Project Background

+This project was developed as part of my Master's first-year in Computer Science, second-semester field project.
+It serves as a culmination of academic learning and practical application in the field of computer science.
+## Future Release: Executable File

+An executable file (.exe) will soon be available for eaiser usage.
+Stay tuned for updates!